Open-MBEE/Comodo/README.md

 -----------
 The input model should comply with COMODO profile and be stored in EMF XMI 5.x format.

-For example, in MagicDrow, use the option: File -> Export to -> Eclipse UML2 XMI 5.x
+For example, in MagicDrow, use the option: File -> Export to -> Eclipse UML2 XMI 5.x to export the model.

 Target Platforms
 ----------------